LipatovPetr/orbital-burger/README.md

-# Проект: Orbital Burger
+# Orbital Burger App

-## Описание
+## Description

-Веб-приложение, созданное для эфемерной бургерной, использует технологии React, TypeScript, Redux, React Router, WebSocket и React DND (Drag and Drop).
+A web application for a burger restaurant, built with React, TypeScript, Redux, React Router, WebSocket, and React DND (Drag and Drop).

-## Технологический стек
+## Tech Stack

 - React
 - TypeScript
 - Redux